Are Mesothelioma Settlements Taxable?

 Medical treatment for mesothelioma can quickly add up to over $400,000 a year, and insurance may not cover all related expenses.

-• Treatments, like surgery, chemotherapy, and radiation
+• Treatments like surgery, chemotherapy, and radiation

-• Traveling to see mesothelioma specialists
+• Travel costs to see mesothelioma specialists

 You don’t have to pay taxes on any portion of a settlement awarded for your past, current, or future medical costs.